-The Corsair Harpoon is a right-handed mouse, that offers better than expected ergonomics and weight – it doesn’t feel cheaply made, which is always a plus with entry-level mice.
+The Corsair Harpoon is a right-handed mouse that offers better than expected ergonomics and weight, and it doesn’t feel cheaply made – which is always a plus with entry-level mice.

 The optical sensor is rated at 6000 DPI, and the Harpoon offers one button to cycle through DPI settings.
-There is also a separate sniper button which can be programmed for low DPI shots in FPS games.
+There is also a separate sniper button that can be programmed for low DPI shots in FPS games.
 The Harpoon also uses a non-braided cable, which is common on less pricey mice.

 That said, the Corsair Harpoon is a well-rounded option for those looking for something of a minimalist gaming mouse.

 Razer’s venerable DeathAdder has been around since 2006, but Razer refreshed the mouse back in 2016.
-The refreshed DeathAdder Elite largely remains unchanged in comparison, except for some new buttons, an upgraded scroll wheel, and support for Razer’s Synapse software.
+The updated DeathAdder Elite largely remains unchanged in comparison, except for some new buttons, an upgraded scroll wheel, and support for Razer’s Synapse software.

-With the addition of two new buttons on the face of the mouse, the DeathAdder Elite offers a total of seven programmable buttons.
+With the addition of two new buttons on the face of the mouse, the DeathAdder Elite provides a total of seven programmable buttons.
 The added buttons are presumably intended for on the fly DPI adjustments, which has become common with mainstream gaming mice.

-The DeathAdder Elite used to carry a price tag of $70, but it can be had for less than $50 these days, which make it one of the top choices if you play a wide variety of games.
+The DeathAdder Elite used to carry a price tag of $70, but it can be found for less than $50 these days, which makes it one of the top choices if you play a wide variety of games.

 The SteelSeries Rival 110 takes a minimalist approach, with a simple body design using a combination of matte black finishes and textured grips.
 The Rival 110 isn’t quite ambidextrous but does lend itself to multiple grip styles.

 SteelSeries use their in-house TrueMove1 optical sensor, delivering up to 7200 DPI, adjustable in 100 DPI steps (SteelSeries prefers the term CPI).
 SteelSeries also implement their own switches for the six programmable buttons, rated for 30 million clicks.

 SteelSeries also offer features to control acceleration, deceleration, and angle snapping.
 These are all available via SteelSeries’ Engine 3 software and will allow gamers to finely tune the mouse for various games — nice perks for a mouse at the $30 mark.

 The Neon M62 is one of the more appealing options, as it usually costs around $25 and offers some nice features for the price.

 The M62 is another ambidextrous mouse but is a bit on the small side.
 So, those with large hands or who prefer a full palm grip may find using the M62 a bit challenging.

 While there are plenty of gaming mice that are priced well north of $50, that doesn’t mean you have to spend that much to get a feature-rich mouse, adept at a variety of games.

-While you’re shopping, check out our best mouse pads to see what will best compliment your new mouse.
+While you’re shopping, check out our best mousepads to see what will best complement your new mouse.
 Additionally, we have some tips for you as well, like how to disable mouse acceleration in Windows.